 From Lookout Mountain you return to Denver via Bergen Park, the magnificent gorge of Bear Creek Canyon and the impressive Park of the Red Rocks.
+The bus trip costs only \$4.00 and is well worth it.

 MT.
 EVANS . . .
 The trip to Mt.
 Evans and return is probably the most spectacular one-day trip in America.
-You leave Denver in the morning and drive up to the top of Lookout Mountain.
+You leave Denver in the morning at 9:25 A.M. and drive up to the top of Lookout Mountain.
 From there you swing down into a beautiful green valley of stately pine forests dotted with copses of lovely, pale green aspens.
 Presently you find yourself in a long narrow valley studded with weather beaten structures penetrating the sides of the hills and you are surprised to hear that these are gold and silver mines, most of them long ago abandoned.
 Soon you are at Idaho Springs where in 1859 a deposit of gold was discovered that started Colorado's first gold rush and skyrocketed the population of the state from a handful of fur traders to more than ten thousand miners in a year.
 Now Idaho Springs is a thriving health resort. .
 From Idaho Springs you wind upward, higher and higher into the mountains.
 Oddly enough, you scarcely seem to be in the mountains at all.
 The white heads of the great peaks that line the Continental Divide momentarily are obscured by the closer but less lofty mountains.
 Then suddenly you round a bend and there they are before you in all their glory.
 At your feet lies beautiful Echo Lake and beyond it is one snow crowned giant after another. • From Echo Lake your road slowly ascends up past the timberline, past Summit Lake and Chicago Lake, up to the very top of Mt.
 Evans, 14,260 feet above sea level.
 Now you are on top of the world.
 Your view from here extends well over a hundred miles in every direction, and takes in all the principal peaks in Colorado.
 What a sublime scene!
-You wonder if there is another like it in all the world.

-• You return to Denver by way of Squaw Pass, with the great peaks of the Continental Divide in view for many miles.
-Then you descend through as fine a forest as you will see in many a day ... down, down, down into Bear Creek Canyon with its great rocky walls towering above you ... then you pause to inspect the massive monoliths of deep red sandstone in the Park of the Red Rocks ... and on to Denver, arriving in late afternoon.
-A never-to-be-forgotten trip.
+You wonder if there is another like it in all the world. • You return to Denver by way of Squaw Pass, with the great peaks of the Continental Divide in view for many miles.
+Then you descend through as fine a forest as you will see in many a day ... down, down, down into Bear Creek Canyon with its great rocky walls towering above you ... then you pause to inspect the massive monoliths of deep red sandstone in the Park of the Red Rocks ... and on to Denver, arriving at 5:10 P.M.
+A never-to-be-forgotten trip ... and the cost is only \$7.00.